 - You wish to improve the shape, alignment, or overall appearance of a tooth

-If you need a crown to protect a decayed tooth, not getting one promptly will cause more decay, which could lead to a severe type of infection called tooth abscess and the need for a root canal.
+If you need a crown to protect a decayed tooth, not getting one promptly will cause more decay or tooth decay, which could lead to a severe type of infection called tooth abscess and the need for a root canal.

 Getting a porcelain crown placed usually takes two visits.
 Here’s what you can expect throughout the process.

-Then, your dentist will take very detailed impressions of your teeth that will be used to create your custom-made porcelain crowns.
-They will also take several pictures of your teeth and smile to make sure the crown precisely matches the color of your natural teeth.
+Then, your dentist will take very detailed impressions of your teeth that will be used to create your custom-made porcelain crowns, along with emax or other types of specialized layers for added longevity.
+They will also take several pictures of your teeth and smile to make sure the crown precisely matches the color of your natural teeth, making a visible difference in your overall appearance.

 Once your tooth has reached the required size and shape, your dentist will take a final impression and fit you with a temporary crown while you wait for the permanent version to arrive.
 Our porcelain crowns are made by expert ceramicists at a specialized dental laboratory and take 1-2 weeks to arrive at our office.

 At your next visit, your dentist will once again numb your tooth and nearby tissues with a local anesthetic and walk you through the process of placing the porcelain crown.
-First, you’ll see your new permanent crown and Dr. Velasco or Dr. Barrilleaux will make sure the color and shape match your original teeth.
+In some cases, further adjustments may be required to ensure a perfect fit and optimal results.
+First, you’ll see your new permanent crown and Dr. Velasco, one of our skilled dentists, will make sure the color and shape match your original teeth based on reviews and gathered information.
+They will take a look at the ceramic material and confirm that it complements your natural molars.
 Then, they will remove the permanent crown and clean the tooth thoroughly to ensure there’s no cement or residue left behind.

-Finally, your dentist will place the porcelain crown and secure it with a cement-like material designed to withstand chewing and constant contact with saliva.
-Then, they will perform tests to make sure the crown fits properly and comfortably with the rest of your teeth.
+Finally, your dentist will place the porcelain crown, sometimes referred to as a cap, and secure it with a cement-like material designed to withstand chewing and constant contact with saliva.
+As part of their specialized services, they will perform tests to make sure the crown fits properly and comfortably with the rest of your teeth, including checking for any potential allergies or adverse reactions to the crown material.
+You might also discuss other restoration options like porcelain veneers, which can be part of a complete smile makeover.

 You’ll likely experience some swelling and discomfort in the treated area following your porcelain crown procedure.
 This may last for several days and typically improves without the need for prescription medications.
 However, your doctor may recommend over-the-counter analgesics to reduce any pain.

 It’s normal to feel hesitant about brushing your teeth or flossing after getting a porcelain crown.
 Don’t worry.
-Your dental crown is designed to withstand the forces of chewing and biting, so your toothbrush will not do any harm!
+Your dental crown is designed to withstand the forces of chewing and biting, so your toothbrush and floss will not do any damage!

 It’s extremely important, however, that you follow good oral hygiene after getting a crown.
-Porcelain crowns are excellent for protecting your teeth against decay, but there’s always a risk of developing a cavity on the tooth material underneath the crown.
+Porcelain crowns are excellent for protecting your teeth against decay, but there’s always a risk of developing a cavity on the tooth material underneath the crown, especially if you don’t floss around the inlay or onlay regularly.How much do porcelain crowns cost?

 A porcelain crown can cost anywhere between $900 and $3,000 per tooth.
-Some of the factors that influence the price of a porcelain crown include the location of your dentist, lab fees, crown type, and whether you need additional procedures, like a root canal.
+Some of the factors that influence the price of a porcelain crown include the location of your dentist, lab fees, crown type, and whether you need additional procedures, like a root canal or bridge treatment.
+Crowns can also be made from a variety of materials, including metals, various veneers, porcelain inlays/onlays, and others, each with its own set of pros and cons.
+Children and adults may require different types of crowns depending on their specific dental problems, such as gum tissue issues, fractures or tooth discoloration.
+It’s important to discuss your options with your dentist before choosing the best one for your situation.

 Yes, dental insurance covers at least part of the dental crown procedure, including porcelain crowns.
 Contact your insurance provider for details regarding your specific policy.